Speaking: Grammar in Speaking B1

 - "She yoos-tuh be very shy."

-To make negatives and questions, we use the helping verb "did", just like in the normal Past Simple.
-There is one very important rule.
+To make negatives and questions, we use the helping verb "did".
+This changes the main verb.

 Negative Statements